Gromathos/Ohjelmistoprojekti/README.md

 # Ohjelmistoprojekti

 Ohjelmistoprojekti was a school project that I've decided to upload to GitHub.
 The project was created using c# programming language with Visual Studio 2015.
-It also uses MySQL database to get its data.
+It also uses SQL database to get its data.

 ## Getting Ohjelmistoprojekti running